1: Prenominals

 The verb あります can also be used to refer to an abstract existence of something instead of physical objects as in しつもんがあります (I have a question).

-In English, the part of speech in a sentence is determined by the word order as in Subject + Verb + Object.
-In Japanese, the part of speech is determined by the particles.
-There is a preferred order within a sentence (e.g., Topic is usually stated at the beginning of a sentence), but noun phrases (noun + particle) can be moved around as a unit within the sentence as long as the verb and です come at the end of the sentence [Scrambling Rule].
-For example, the following pairs of sentences have the same meaning with only a slight difference in emphasis.
+In English, a word’s grammatical role is largely determined by word order, typically following the pattern Subject + Verb + Object.
+In Japanese, by contrast, grammatical roles are indicated primarily by particles, not by word order.
+Although Japanese has a preferred sentence order (for example, the topic often appears at the beginning), noun phrases (a noun plus its particle) can be rearranged as units within the sentence, as long as the verb remains at the end.
+As a result, the following pairs of sentences have the same basic meaning, with only a slight difference in emphasis.

 スミスさん です。 She is at school. (short version)

-In the /X Locに います/ pattern below, the speaker focuses on WHERE someone is located.
+In the /XLocationに います/ pattern below, the speaker focuses on WHERE someone is located.

 To state where someone lives, we use the verb expression すんでいます as shown below.